 The Eel River Flood Control Project (levee) at Sandy Prairie is located along the right bank of the Eel River adjacent to the City's Riverwalk area, with extensions along Strongs Creek and the Van Duzen River, near the City of Fortuna.
 The levee was constructed by the Army Corps of Engineers and completed in 1959.
-The total length of levee is approximately four miles72.
+During the 1964 flood, the levee was breached near the location of the present-day Fortuna River Lodge conference center.
+The total length of levee is approximately four miles.
 The County accepts operation and maintenance of the levee, which is funded through the County's General Fund.
 The County and the City have been informally collaborating regarding matters related to levee system maintenance, with the City taking responsibility for levee system maintenance within city limits.
 The County and City have discussed a memorandum of understanding to formalize this agreement, but nothing has been established yet.
 The County recognizes the recreational value of the levee but does not manage it for pedestrian use because there currently is not budget for those amenities.
-The City has a vision of linking connector trails to the levee for river access73.
+The City has a vision of linking connector trails to the levee for river access.
 It is recommended that a memorandum of understanding be formalized in order to better define operational and maintenance responsibilities.